Skip to content

 Virunga wildlife

-Diverse primate species also await you to encounter on primate tour in Virunga and include the Dent’s Mona monkeys, endangered mountain gorillas, red tailed monkeys, chimpanzees, De Brazza’s monkeys, Central African red colobus monkeys, Mantled Guereza, Hamlyn’s Monkeys, Grey-cheeked mangabeys, olive baboons and others.
+Diverse primate species also await you to encounter on a primate tour in Virunga and include the Dent’s Mona monkeys, endangered mountain gorillas, red-tailed monkeys, chimpanzees, De Brazza’s monkeys, Central African red colobus monkeys, Mantled Guereza, Hamlyn’s Monkeys, Grey-cheeked mangabeys, olive baboons and others.

 Birdlife in the Virunga.